Utah Administrative Code

 (c) be presented in a competent, well organized, and sequential manner consistent with the stated purpose and objective of the program;

 (d) be prepared and presented by individuals who are qualified by education, training, and experience; and

-(e) have associated with it a competent method of registration of individuals who actually completed the professional education program and records of that registration and completion are available for review.
+(e) have a competent method of registration of individuals who actually completed the professional education program, with records of that registration and completion available for review.

 (4) Credit for continuing professional education shall be recognized in accordance with the following:

 (a) Unlimited hours shall be recognized for continuing professional education as a student or presenter, completed in blocks of time of not less than one hour in formally established classroom courses, seminars, lectures, wet labs, or specific veterinary conferences approved or sponsored by one or more of the following: